ess-dmsc/nexus-constructor/GETTING_STARTED.md

 ![](resources/images/AddComponent_007.png)

 Hit the "Add component" button to save it (Note: you can edit this component once saved by selecting it in the list and using the "Edit component" button near to the add button).
-You will notice in the 3d view there is a new square which has been added that is black.
-This would be incorrect in real life, as the source is likely not going to be hitting the sample straight away.
-To remedy this we should add a transformation to the newly added source component.
+You will notice in the 3d view there is a new cube which has been added that is black.
+Currently it overlaps the sample, to remedy this we should add a transformation to the newly added source component.

 #### Setting translation on the source